troii/Rudeltippen/README.md

 %prod.mail.smtp.channel=ssl
 ```

-Set your E-Mail-Sender and reply-to Address
+Set your E-Mail-Sender and reply-to address

 ```bash
 mailservice.replyto=me@example.de
 mailservice.from=Rudelmail <me@example.de>
 ```

 Set the Twitter-Feed which is displayed at the dashboard.
-Leave this blank, if you don't want that feature.
+Leave this blank, if you don't want this feature.

 ```bash
 dashboard.twitter.username=mytwitterusername
 ```

 By defautl Rudeltippen runs with -Xmx=128m -Xmx64m.
+This just be enough for arroung 50 to 100 users.
+Change this, if required.

 ```bash
 jvm.memory=-Xmx128m -Xms64m